REALISE

 The study, entitled "REALISE: pREparedness of GermAn speciaLIsts and memory clinicS to deliver Early and accurate diagnosis for AD disease-modifying treatment", funded by Lilly Deutschland GmbH, will employ a multi-phase online survey of physicians who diagnose dementia.

-The objective of this survey is to ascertain the importance of early dementia diagnosis using biomarkers, the existing and expandable diagnostic capacities and the attitude and access requirements for treatment with amyloid antibody therapies after possible approval.
+The objective of this survey is to ascertain the importance of early dementia diagnosis using biomarkers, the existing and expandable diagnostic capacities and the attitude and access requirements for treatment with amyloid antibody therapies after approval.
 The online survey will initially be distributed electronically to the heads of German memory clinics.

-Subsequently, the group of respondents will be expanded to include neurological and psychiatric specialists in private practice
+Subsequently, the group of respondents will be expanded to include neurological and psychiatric specialists in private practice.

 Principle Investigators: